buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcDamperTypeEnum.md

 # IfcDamperTypeEnum

-This enumeration defines the various types of damper
+This enumeration defines the various types of damper<!-- end of definition -->

 > HISTORY  New enumeration in IFC2.0.